-Corequisites: At least two papers from 03.400, 03.402, 03.404, 03.408.
+Corequisites: At least two 03.400 level papers in social anthropology excluding those labelled "Special Topic".
 This paper is not available to students who are intending to enrol for a thesis (03.601), except with special permission of Head of Department.